sapaladas/stroke_prediction/README.md

 ![demographics](./images/demographics.svg)

 - Stroke probability for those who have a marriage history is higher than for those who don't
-- A person who is married (or has been married in the past) is approximately 4 times more likely to experience stroke
+- A person who is married (or has been in the past) is approximately 4 times more likely to experience stroke

 ### Work Type & Smoking Status

 ![work type and smoking status](./images/work_type_smoking_status_stroke.svg)

 - According to the graphs, the work type does not seem to affect the occurence of a stroke
-- Also, surprisingly, contrary to what we would expect, smoking status does not seem to be associated with stroke
+- Also, contrary to what we would expect, smoking status does not seem to be associated with stroke

 ### Hypertension & Heart Disease